 Local search is hyper-competitive, which makes it essential that your site’s content is tailored to your local area.
 If you sell vacuums, for example, you’ll need to have a website filled with content about vacuums in your city, not just in general.

 Think about ways that you can tie your content into your local area.
-Could you write about ways that local people could benefit about your product?
+Could you write about ways that local people could benefit your product?
 Create content with local keywords to ensure that you rank for keywords related to your area.

 Focus on having an offline presence